etsy/mod_realdoc/README.md

 the docroot symlink and sets the absolute path as the real document root for the remainder of the request.

-It executes after mod_rewrite and before a request handler like PHP.
+It executes as soon as Apache is finished reading the request from the client.

 The realpath frequency can be adjusted in httpd.conf using: